bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 * Create an initramfs image that includes the `cryptsetup` tool and any necessary dependencies.
 * Modify the bootloader configuration to load the initramfs image during the boot process.
 * Create an init script within the initramfs that handles the unlocking of the LUKS-encrypted root filesystem using the encryption key stored in OTP memory.
+* Implement a provisioning process during the first boot to create the LUKS-encrypted root filesystem and store the encryption key in OTP memory.

 Since the encryption of the partitions is device specific and needs to be done only once, a provisioning process is required during the first boot of the device.
 As a consequence, the device image created from yocto is unencrypted initially and will only be encrypted during the provisioning process.
 A convenient way to achieve this is to use an A/B partition scheme, where one partition is used for provisioning and the other for normal operation.
 During the first boot, the init script generates a unique encryption key for the device, creates the LUKS-encrypted root filesystem, copies the unencrypted root filesystem into the encrypted container, and stores the encryption key in OTP memory.
 On subsequent boots, the init script retrieves the encryption key from OTP memory and unlocks the LUKS-encrypted root filesystem for normal operation.
 So the init script needs to handle two scenarios: the first boot (provisioning) and subsequent boots (normal operation).

 But first of all, the initramfs image needs to be created and the bootloader configuration modified.

 ### Create initramfs with cryptsetup